zwang695/alexa-skills-list/skills/B018TEBWH8/README.md

 * *Alexa, ask The Rabbi what's the next holiday?*

-Gives you the start and end times for Shabbos by city, the Hebrew (Jewish) date for today, tomorrow, any day this week or next (ie:a week from today), and the Torah portion of this week.
+Gives you the start and end times for Shabbos by city (user definable), the Hebrew (Jewish) date for today, tomorrow, any day this week or next (ie:a week from today), and the Torah portion of this week.

+NEW!!!
+Set your default location!

-The Rabbi v1.3.0 release notes
+The Rabbi v1.4.0 release notes

+Added ability for users to set/change default location:

+ALEXA, ask the Rabbi to set my location to {city}
+ALEXA, ask the Rabbi to set my location...
+ALEXA, ask the Rabbi to change my location...
+ALEXA, ask the Rabbi what's my location...

+v1.3.0 release notes

 NEW!
 SEFIRAT HAOMER - The Counting of the Omer
 "Alexa, ask the Rabbi for the Omer" will give you last night's count and display tonight's count on the card in the Alexa app.